 Most of the people are not well aware of the term policy and consider it to be a permanent life insurance policy.

-So it’s very important to understand the difference between the term and permanent life insurance?
+So it’s very important to understand the difference between the term insurance plans and permanent life insurance?

 A term insurance does not insure your life but is a ‘cash flow’ insurance and it ensures the cash flow, your family would need to survive even if you are not there.

 Term insurance plans act as a replacement for cash flow so it is always advisable to insure those members of the family whose death would mean a financial loss to the family.